Social cleansing: Origins

 The use of "social cleansing" efforts to eliminate criminals and other persons deemed to be socially dangerous has its origins during the period of military dictatorship and civil war (1954–1996).
 During the 1960s and 70s, many state-operated paramilitary front organizations (so-called "death squads") emerged with the express purpose of exterminating suspected communists and other enemies of the state.
 These groups included the MANO, NOA, CADEG, 'Ojo por Ojo' and others.
 While nominally employed against political targets, the use of "death squads" came to be seen by the Guatemalan police forces (specifically the National Police) as a crime fighting tool, particularly after the election of Col. Arana Osorio in 1970 and the subsequent "state of siege".
 One early example of the use of "death squads" against non-political targets was a phantom organization called the 'Avenging Vulture', which specifically targeted criminals.

 In Peru

-The San Miguel del Ene attack was perpetrated in 2021 by an offshoot of Shining Path.
+The San Miguel del Ene attack was perpetrated in 2021.
+Leaflets left in the area described the action as a social cleansing operation.

+In South Korea

+In South Korea, during the military dictatorship in the 1970s and 1980s, the government pursued a program that forced thousands of people off the streets into government funded privately run welfare centers.
+This was exacerbated by preparation for the 1988 Seoul Olympics with ordinance No. 410 from President Chun Doo-Hwan.
+A notable welfare center was Brothers Home.